Mada2000/universtyStudentAdvisor/README.md

 he works as the admin and can add the students and professors(doctors) accounts and can also add the courses and a prerequisite course that needed to be enrolled in first

-then you can logout and login in as a student and enter your code and password and enroll for courses and the professor to add the grades and add the material of the course.
+then you can logout and login in as a student and enter your code and password to enroll for courses, check you grades and get material of the course

+The professor then can add the grades and add the material of the course for the students to see.